 All throughout the historical center are perfectly Italian, narrow, winding streets that you can enjoy getting lost wandering through (because how lost can you really get in such a small city like Ferrara).
 We did this every day and every evening to find new spots to have aperitivo.

 We discovered the joy of aperitivo – the Italian happy hour – on a trip to Northern Italy a few years ago.
-It was perfect for us on this trip since we were jetlagged and didn’t always want a big meal.
-Sarah’s favorite thing to drink in Italy is the aperol spritz, especially when it’s accompanied by copious amounts of Italian appetizers.
-We could recommend places in both Ferrara and Vicenza to have aperitivo, but think part of the fun of it is wandering about, peeking your head in somewhere and deciding if the spread of food is worth the 3 euro cost of a spritz.
+It was perfect for us on this trip since we were jet-lagged and didn’t always want a big meal.
+Sarah’s favorite thing to drink in Italy is the Aperol spritz, especially when it’s accompanied by copious amounts of Italian appetizers.
+We could recommend places in both Ferrara and Vicenza to have aperitivo, but we think part of the fun of it is wandering about, peeking your head in somewhere and deciding if the spread of food is worth the 3 EUR cost of a spritz.

 Good pizza is hard to find in this world.
 Growing up in New York, we both had pretty good access to it throughout our lives.
-But this past year, it was lacking.
+But this past year on the road, it was lacking.
 So we were psyched to get to Italy and eat it all up.
 We found two great spots in Ferrara and Vicenza that we would go back to in a heartbeat.

-We’re really glad we made the decision to check out these two new smaller Italian cities.
-Even though they were only an hour away from each other, they were both very different, had a lot to offer, and we definitely can’t decide which we enjoyed more!
+We’re really glad we made the decision to visit Ferrara and Vicenza during our brief stint in Northern Italy.
+Even though they were only an hour away from each other, they were both very different, had a lot to offer, and we honestly can’t decide which we enjoyed more.